PCB Assembly Graphic

 The process of creating a rapid prototype generally follows these main steps:

-Step 1: CAD Model Design
+Step 1: Create a 3D CAD Model of the Part

 The first step in rapid prototyping is to create a 3D model of the part or assembly using CAD software.
 Common CAD programs used include SolidWorks, Autodesk Inventor, and PTC Creo.
 The designer will model the part geometry and specifications required for the prototype.

-Step 2: Convert to STL File
+Step 2: Convert the CAD Model to an STL File

 Once the CAD model is complete, it is typically converted into an STL file format.
 STL stands for stereolithography and is a file format native to 3D printing processes.
 The STL file approximates the surfaces of the solid model using triangular facets.